lblod/ember-rdfa-helpers/README.md

 - _optional_ `useUri=false`: only applicable if `link-to` or `href-to` are set.
 Sets the resource URI as `href` instead of `resource` attribute on the created link.
 - _optional_ `overrideUri=false`: use this option to replace the URI of the resource with the `href` supplied via `link-to` of `href-to`.
 Use this to refer to a part of the web application as a resource.
 Most likely used with an overriden `property` as well.

 The component supports a block format as well as a non-block format.
-Only in case `link-to` is used, a block must be passed.

 ##### Non-block format

-The non-block format doesn't allow any customization of the rendered output (e.g. tag name, CSS classes).
+The non-block format places a `span` in the HTML with the proper RDFa properties attached, containing the value of the property.

 Example: